How Do I Quit Soda?

 Remember the "why"

-The best way to quit soda is remember why you are quitting in the first place.
+In the end, the best way to quit soda is remember why you are quitting in the first place.
 I have an article about that here.
-Or you can take a look at the infographic below by Peter Kim.